 Replacing a bad PCV valve won’t be too costly, and many owners can replace this part on their own.
 The part itself costs about $10 or $20, while the labor costs to replace the valve will be about $80 on average.

-You can expect to spend about $90 to $100 for a new PCV valve.
+You can expect to spend about $100-$200 for a new PCV valve if you take your vehicle to a mechanic to fix it.
 If you notice the symptoms of a bad PCV valve and you continue to ignore the issue, it may cause much more expensive problems down the road.

 - Why is There Dirty Oil on the Dipstick?
 (And What Causes It) - September 22, 2023